Tradeshow Floor Activations – Six Live Illustrator Examples

 Because of the attention capture, this effort was a 1000% success.

-I’m taking this methodology to ASAE next month as I share a booth with the Facilitation Center of Eastern Kentucky University.
-We’ve designed a series of questions ready for the association executive attendee profile that aligns with our business goals.
-Can’t wait to share!
+I shared a booth with the Facilitation Center of Eastern Kentucky University at a recent ASAE convention.
+We designed a series of questions ready for the association executive attendee profile that aligns with our business goals.
+Attendees shared their responses directly, and my work was showcased by ASAE.
+10×20 is a tight fit, but it worked!

-If you are interested in hiring me for your event, do contact me about availability.
+If you are interested in hiring me for your event, here is your contact page link!